-- 4.9.
+- 4.8.
 The Scottish Government's "Designing Streets" policy document is being used to produce a design that is appropriate not just to the aims of the Scheme but also to the community.
 Designing Streets moves away from a prescriptive standards approach which tended to result in streets with a poor sense of place.
-The policy promotes an integrated design approach that puts people and place before vehicle movement.
-The approach aims to balance potential conflicts between different users and objectives without compromising the quality or sense of place. - 4.10.
+The policy promotes an integrated design approach that aims to balance potential conflicts between different users and objectives without compromising the quality or sense of place. - 4.9.
 Designing Streets is applicable to all thoroughfares within an urban setting and within rural boundaries.
 It is predominantly used for new streets but is also applicable to existing streets subject to redesign.
-Whilst the technical advice within the document is particularly aimed at residential and lightly trafficked streets, many of the key principles are applicable to other types of street.
-In the case of busier streets the movement function may become more significant and any conflicts with other objectives or users should be resolved through an integrated design approach and should not compromise the quality or sense of place.
+Whilst the technical advice within the Designing Streets document is particularly aimed at residential and lightly trafficked streets, many of the key principles are applicable to other types of street.
+In the case of busier streets the movement function may become more significant and any conflicts with other objectives or users should be resolved through an integrated design approach and should not compromise the quality or sense of place. - 4.10.
+The Scheme will require planning approval and following a period of community engagement, the detailed design is being developed with a view to submitting a planning application in late 2013.
+Due to the nature of the project, it is expected that pre-application consultation will take place in autumn 2013.